This blog may contain affiliate links. Read our disclosure policy for more info.

 This is no amateur cabaret, folks.
 The show is put on by a team of amazingly talented professionals who achieve incredible feats on a nightly basis.

-The show itself takes place in an outdoor amphitheater on Las Caletas Island, which you’ll take a boat to and from.
+The show itself takes place in an outdoor amphitheater at Las Caletas, which you’ll take a boat to and from.
 It’s performed on a purpose-built stage in an open-air theater which makes it feel extra special.
 You’ll feel like you’re in an island fantasy world as you watch the show under the stars.
 There’s also a candlelit dinner to add some extra romance.

 The Rhythms of the Night draws heavily on Mexican culture and traditions, with a mix of music, dance, fire performance, and acrobatics.
 There are a lot of mystical elements weaved through, and it really is mesmerizing to watch.